apebrahimi/viworkdemo002/audit-report.md

 FROM alpine:3.22
 FROM alpine:3.22 as production
 FROM rust:1.89.0-alpine as builder
-FROM alpine:3.22 as production
-FROM rust:1.89.0-alpine as builder
 FROM alpine:3.22
 FROM alpine:3.22 as production
 FROM rust:1.89.0-alpine as builder